Food Court Flooring Vancouver, BC

 Slip Resistance Without Becoming Hard to Clean

-Food courts need traction where spills happen — but overly aggressive texture can trap soil and increase cleaning time.
-We solve this with a zone-based traction plan so the floor is safer without turning into a scrubbing project.
+Food courts need traction in spill-prone areas, but overly aggressive texture can trap soil and slow down cleaning.
+We solve this with a zone-based traction plan so the floor stays safer without turning into a scrubbing problem.

-• Seating zones: smoother finishes for faster daily maintenance
+• Seating zones: smoother finishes for faster routine cleaning

-• Vendor fronts & lines: medium traction for spill control
+• Vendor fronts & queue lines: medium traction for spill control

-• Wet transitions: higher traction only where wet shoes/water are common
+• Wet transitions: higher traction only where tracked-in moisture is common

 Our Food Court Flooring Installation Process

-Longevity depends on prep, repairs, and correct system selection — especially with public traffic at scale.
+Long-term performance depends on proper prep, repairs, and correct system selection — especially in visible public spaces with constant use.

-1. Site review: traffic flow, spill zones, cleaning approach, schedule constraints
+1. Site review: traffic flow, spill zones, cleaning routines, and schedule constraints

-2. Concrete evaluation: slab condition, contamination, moisture risk
+2. Concrete evaluation: slab condition, contamination, repairs, and moisture risk

-3. Mechanical prep: professional grinding to achieve proper bond profile
+3. Mechanical prep: professional grinding for proper bond profile

-4. Repairs: cracks, spalls, and weak areas stabilized
+4. Repairs: cracks, spalls, and weak areas addressed before coating

-5. System build: epoxy / quartz / flake system installed to spec
+5. System build: epoxy, quartz, or flake installed to the selected specification

-6. Topcoat: selected for wear, cleanability, and appearance retention
+6. Topcoat selection: based on wear, cleanability, and appearance goals

-7. Return-to-service plan: phased areas and reopening sequence as required
+7. Return-to-service planning: phased areas and reopening sequence where feasible

-Phasing and overnight work may be feasible depending on scope and cure requirements.
-We confirm realistic windows during the assessment.
+Overnight or phased work may be feasible depending on scope, access, and cure requirements.
+We confirm realistic windows during assessment.

 Food Court Flooring Service Areas

-We install food court epoxy flooring across British Columbia, including:
+We install food court flooring across Metro Vancouver and British Columbia, including:

-• Metro Vancouver: Vancouver, Burnaby, Richmond, Surrey, Coquitlam, Delta, North Vancouver
+• Metro Vancouver: Vancouver, Burnaby, Richmond, Surrey, Coquitlam, Delta, North Vancouver, West Vancouver

 • Fraser Valley: Langley, Abbotsford, Mission, Chilliwack